abcdavk/mQapi/README.md

 ### /scriptevent m:quest edit
 Open edit UI.
-You can `add`, `remove` or `reset` player quest databases here by entering player `nameTag`. mQapi will provide available player nameTag if you enter the wrong player nameTag.
+You can `add`, `remove` or `reset` player quest databases here by entering player `nameTag`. mQapi will show available player nameTag if you enter the wrong player nameTag.

 ### /scriptevent m:quest about
 Just inform about this addons.